JeffDeCola/my-cheat-sheets/other/random-things/taxes-cheat-sheet/README.md

 ### FORM 8936 - CLEAN VEHICLE CREDITS

-* PART 1 - Modified Adjusted Gross Income Amount
+* PART I - Modified Adjusted Gross Income Amount
 * Part II - Credit for Business/Investment Use Part of New Clean Vehicles
 * Part III - Credit for Personal Use Part of New Clean Vehicles
   * LINE 9-12 - Calculating the Credit